John Ripley

 John Ripley VC (20 August 1867 – 14 August 1933) was a Scottish recipient of the Victoria Cross (VC), the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to members of British and Commonwealth forces.

 Early life

 Ripley was born in Keith, Banffshire, Scotland on 20 August 1867.
 On leaving school he had a number of jobs, finally becoming a slater, settling in St Andrews, Fife.
 In June 1895, he married Jane Laing, a domestic servant.
 They had a son, Alexander, who served in the 7th Battalion, Black Watch during the First World War.

 In 1884, Ripley joined the part-time Volunteer Force.
 He served for many years in the 6th Volunteer Battalion, Black Watch, becoming a sergeant and one of his company's best shots.
 He received the Volunteer Long Service Medal in January 1909, and retired in 1912.

-On the outbreak of the First World War, he volunteered as a recruiting sergeant, before enlisting for active service on 25 September 1914.
-He went to France with the 1st Battalion Black Watch in February 1915, with the rank of corporal.
+On the outbreak of the First World War in the summer of 1914, he volunteered as a recruiting sergeant, before enlisting for active service on 25 September 1914.
+He went to France with the 1st Battalion, Black Watch in mid-February 1915, with the rank of corporal.